 Code language: Swift (swift)

-With the changes made, use the Live Preview button to test the view.
+With the changes made, use Live Preview to test the view.
 Once the Live Preview starts, the counter should begin incrementing:

 Next, click on the Reset Counter button and verify that the counter restarts counting from zero.
 Now that the initial implementation is working, the next step is to add a second view which will also need access to the same observable object.